View Winners of 2020 Tennessee Sustainable Transportation Awards

 Explore the links below to learn more about these offerings or to find information on past STF&E events.

 The TSTAs recognize outstanding initiatives to improve the efficiency, accessibility, affordability, and sustainability of transportation systems in the state, consistent with ongoing efforts to improve the health and well-being of Tennesseans, provide for a strong economy, and protect and enhance our state’s natural resources.
-Eligible entities include: federal, State, and local governments; commercial, nonprofit, and industrial organizations; public and private institutions of higher education; and utilities.

 The TGF program offers an opportunity for Tennessee fleets to receive certification for their transportation efficiency efforts.
 Organized by Tennessee Clean Fuels, TGF certification is based on an applicant’s vehicle data and fleet fuel use.
-The TGF program recognizes fleets based on actions taken to reduce petroleum consumption, lessen greenhouse gas (GHG) emissions, and implement alternative fuel vehicles.
+The TGF program recognizes fleets based on actions taken to reduce petroleum consumption, lessen greenhouse gas emissions, and implement alternative fuel vehicles.

-Applications for 2020 TGF certification will open in spring!
+Applications for TGF certification are currently closed.

 Each year, Tennessee Clean Fuels assembles an alternative fuel vehicle and equipment showcase for all STF&E attendees.
 Past participants have exhibited electric, hybrid, propane, compressed or liquefied natural gas (CNG or LNG), biofuel (biodiesel or ethanol), and hydrogen vehicles and equipment from across the state.
 The showcase highlights local fleets that have adopted alternative fuels, demonstrating the breadth of fleet innovation occurring in Tennessee.
 Find information on previous showcases here.